-As someone looking to invest for the long term, I'm doing my best to ensure that my that my investments grow as much as they possibly can over time.
+As someone looking to invest for the long term, I’m doing my best to ensure that my investments grow as much as they possibly can over time.

 How do I plan on doing that?

 I have had accounts with a variety of robo advisors, and while I liked their websites and investment offerings, too many of them carry with them annual management fees in the range of 0.25%-0.35% of assets under management, or more.
-While the fees have come down for many robo advisors in the past year or so, I would prefer to pay less.
+While the fees have come down for many of these investing services in the past year or so, I would prefer to pay less.

-A few months ago I discovered a new automated investing service called M1 Finance that allows you to not only invest in diversified ETF index funds, but also gives you the added flexibility of investing in individual stock, much like you would with a traditional brokerage.
-Today I'd like to take an in depth look at this new robo advisor in this M1 Finance review.
+A few months ago I discovered a new self-directed automated investing service called M1 Finance that allows you to not only invest in diversified ETF index funds but also gives you the added flexibility of investing in an individual stock, much like you would with a traditional brokerage.
+Today I’d like to take an in-depth look at this new brokerage in this M1 Finance review.

 M1 Finance History

-After a short beta period, in September of 2016 M1 Finance launched their service with the goal of becoming one of the absolute best hybrid robo advisor and brokerage services available.
-It was started by 25 year old Stanford graduate, Brian Barnes.
+After a short beta period, in September of 2016 M1 Finance launched their service to become one of the absolute best hybrid automated investing and brokerage services available.
+It was started by 25-year-old Stanford graduate, Brian Barnes.
 From Business Insider:

 When Brian Barnes graduated from Stanford in 2012, he had a hard time finding a tool with which he could invest in the stock market on his own.
 This prompted him to start his own online brokerage site, M1 Finance, at 25 years old.